sauravxcode/Agroapp/README.md

 # Agro App - Government Aided Schemes for Farmers

-This is a demo project created for a college project.
-It is a responsive website designed to help farmers discover Government Aided Schemes.
+This is a demo project created for a college.
+It is an application designed to help farmers discover Government Aided Schemes.

 ## Introduction